-Mary Clegg is an Accredited Sex and Relationship Psychotherapist and Clinical Director who can assess and advise on a range of relationship and/or sexual problems for individuals or couples.
+Mary Clegg is a Senior Accredited Sex and Relationship Psychotherapist, Accredited Supervisor and Clinical Director who can assess and advise on a range of relationship and/or sexual problems for individuals or couples.

 Mary has considerable experience as a psychotherapist and can work with a wide variety of individual or couple issues.